 - Review your budget regularly

-Stipend housing is a good choice if you want more control over where you stay and what you spend.
-Tax-free stipends for travelers can really help with the cost of living for your traveling medical career.
+Using a housing stipend is a good choice if you want more control over where you stay and what you spend.
+A tax-free housing stipend for travel nurses or other traveling professionals can really help with the cost of living for your traveling medical career.

-Keep in mind that the stipend amount will depend on where your assignment is.
-For example, you’ll receive a higher stipend if you take a travel job in Los Angeles, CA versus a travel job in Des Moines, IA.
-Plus, if you decide to go with a temporary housing unit that costs more than your stipend, you’re responsible for paying the difference.
-On the flip side, if you move into a home that’s less than the stipend you receive, you get to pocket the extra cash.
+Keep in mind that the housing stipend amount will depend on where your next travel assignment is.
+For example, you'll receive a higher stipend if you take travel jobs in major cities like Los Angeles, CA versus a travel job in Des Moines, IA.
+Plus, if you decide to go with a temporary housing unit that costs more than your stipend, you're responsible for paying the difference.
+On the flip side, if you move into a home that's less than the housing stipend you receive, you get to pocket the extra cash.

-Fusion Medical Staffing has recommended hotel sites and extended stay companies with negotiated rates to keep costs down and keep you on budget.
+Fusion Medical Staffing has recommended housing options like hotel sites and extended stay companies with negotiated rates to keep costs down and keep you on budget.
 When you become a Fusion traveler, you get discounted codes to use at places like:

 - Hotel Engine